 At the Canada-U.S. Border

-Though they do need special licensing, Canadian drivers do not need a B-1 visa.
-Compared to Mexican drivers, it is easier for them gain access to pick up and deliver cross-border freight in the U.S.
+Though they do need special licensing, Canadian drivers do not need a B-1 visa to enter the U.S. Compared to Mexican drivers, it is easier for them to pick up and deliver cross-border freight into the U.S.

 Typically, more drivers (and carriers) are involved in a Mexico cross-border shipment.